Denver's Leading DUID Accident Lawyer for Justice

 We will work with local, national, and even international experts on this topic in order to illustrate a driver's liability in these cases and draw a definitive line of causation between the driver's actions and our clients' injuries.
 Attorney Dan Caplis is not only nationally-trusted legal authority on catastrophic injury suits but also recovered the largest personal injury verdict in the state of Colorado in 2015.

 The time to take action is now—and Dan Caplis Law is ready to assist you.
-Contact us today to request a free consultation.
+Contact us for a Free Consultation today.

 See What Our Clients Think of Our Firm

 Dan was a godsend to our family.
 I am a medically retired police officer that was run over and dragged half a block by a vehicle.
 Dan met me and my wife personally on several occasions during the process.
-He showed us his sincere empathy and willingness to fight this complex case.
+He showed us his sincere empathy and willingness to fight this complex case.- John A. -

-• Truly believe he gave his all and looked out for my best interest.
-Hope I never need an attorney again but if I do, it's Dan Caplis Law!
+Truly believe he gave his all and looked out for my best interest.
+Hope I never need an attorney again but if I do, it's Dan Caplis Law!- Mark L.

-• They didn’t give up til they were able to get as much as possible!
+They didn’t give up til they were able to get as much as possible!
 I highly recommend them!
-What a blessing!!
+What a blessing!!- Sue W.

-• We think very highly of Dan and can quickly endorse his services to anyone facing the confusing and bewildering challenges that result from wrongful personal injury.
+We think very highly of Dan and can quickly endorse his services to anyone facing the confusing and bewildering challenges that result from wrongful personal injury.- Former Client